files-community/Website/src/routes/docs/contributing/translating/+page.md

 ## Discussions

 If you have conprehensive questions about Files translation, please use [Crowdin Discussions](https://crowdin.com/project/files-app/discussions).
-Note that when you post a discussion please describe what you'd like to discussion **in English**; otherwise it would be likely to be closed.
+We require that all discussions via Crowdin are **in English**; if otherwise they will be closed at our discretion.

-For questions regarding single translation, please use Comments area of each translation in Crowdin Editor.
-You can mark your comment as Issue and choose a reason why you want bring your issue to us.
-Once your issue is marked as Issue, others can pay attension since the comment will be colored to red.
+For questions regarding a single translation please use the Comments area of each translation in Crowdin Editor.
+You can mark your comment as an Issue and choose a reason for why you want bring your issue to us.
+Once your discussion is marked as an issue by an administrator, your discussion will be highlighted in red so others can chip in.

-## Develop with translated strings in the app
+## Localizing the code

 We have our own extension to handle ICU message syntax.
 `public static Strings.ToLocalized(this source, param parameters);`